vbatts/ratpoison-rb/README.md

-# Ratpoison::Rb
+# Ratpoison

 TODO: Write a gem description

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'ratpoison-rb'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

-    $ gem install ratpoison-rb
+    $ gem install ratpoison

 ## Usage